 Wyoming Springs Segment 1 – FM 3406/Old Settler’s Blvd to Brightwater Blvd/Creekbend Blvd

 This project consists of extending the existing Wyoming Springs Blvd from Creekbend Boulevard at the south end to Old Settler’s Boulevard at the north end.
 This roadway will be a new 4-lane divided arterial roadway with off-street shared use paths.
 The road will clear Hairy Man Road and Dry Fork creek as well as create a path that intersects with the existing hike and bike trail along Hairy Man Road.
 There are some extenuating environmental issues that will need to be resolved for the project to move forward.
-Environmental clearance and design are anticipated to be completed in summer 2021 with construction to commence in early 2022.
+Environmental clearance and design are anticipated to be completed in 2022 with construction beginning in 2023.

 The first public meeting was held from 5-8 p.m. on Sept.
 1 at the Fern Bluff MUD Community Center.
 A second public meeting will be held on Tuesday, June 22, 2021 from 5-7 p.m. at the Fern Bluff MUD Community Center.
 You can also give your input on the updated plans online at publicinput.com/wyomingsprings2 through July 13.